 In a large pot, cook the chopped red pepper in the olive oil over medium heat.
 Once the pepper is soft, add the spinach, and stir until it starts to thaw.

-Add the non-dairy milk and garlic powder and cook until heated through.
+Add the non-dairy milk, garlic powder, salt, and pepper and cook until heated through.

 Pour the dip into a serving dish and top with more chopped red pepper.